Mission Hills Country Club: Golf

-The second course was designed by golf legend Arnold Palmer and opened in 1979.
+The second course was designed by Arnold Palmer and opened in 1979.
 A third course was added in 1988, and originally called the Dinah Shore Course, but with Dinah Shore's name being transferred to the old course after her death in 1994, it was renamed as the Pete Dye Challenge Course.

 From 1988 to 2022, the Chevron Championship winner took the traditional jump into Poppie's Pond, next to the bridge at the 18th green.
 Amy Alcott was the first in 1988, and it had been an annual ritual from 1994 to 2022, when Jennifer Kupcho became the final winner to do it.

-In 2023, the PGA Tour Champions will host the Galleri Classic on the Dinah Shore Tournament Course.
+The PGA Tour Champions took over the Dinah Shore Tournament Course with the Galleri Classic, now held in March.
+However, tournament organizers discontinued the tradition of jumping into Poppie's Pond.